/

 A nurse providing free home health services to a senior at their home.

-Is Home Health Care the Same as Home Care?
+Home Health Care vs. Home Care

 What Does “Homebound” Mean?

-Home health care is available to any patient who needs it, but Medicare covers it only if deemed “homebound.”
+Home health care is available to any patient who requires it, but Medicare covers it only if the patient is considered “homebound.”
+A homebound patient is someone whose condition makes it unsafe to leave the home without assistance or the use of assistive devices (e.g., walkers, crutches, or wheelchairs).

 Schedule a Free Consultation

-What Are the Benefits of Home Health Care?
+Benefits of Home Health Care

-Additional benefits of home health care for seniors include:
+Additional benefits of home health care include:

-• Regaining self-sufficiency in the home
+• Regaining self-sufficiency at home

-• Slowing of the decline of severe conditions
+• Slowing the progression of serious conditions

 • Better symptom management